yuri/padawan/README.markdown

 * Values can be retrieved by field names rather than field positions.
 * Additional functions are provided.

+## padawan

-`padawan` is a wrapper around the python executable that provides an additional level of support, aiming to avoid "Internal Server Error" Messages.
+**padawan** is a wrapper around the python executable that provides an additional level of support, aiming to avoid "Internal Server Error" Messages.

+## An example

-An example of a Padawan script:
+Here is an example of a Padawan script.
+More complete examples are available in the examples directory.

     #!/usr/bin/padawan
     print "Content-Type: text/html; encoding=utf8"